fwojcik/smhasher3/platform/README.md

      fallback variant, *even if there is no fallback*.
 This is to avoid having to do any directory/file lookups to determine if input dependencies have changed.
-  5+) (optional) The numbers of any variants which should be
-      skipped, in ascending numeric order.
+  5) (optional) The numbers of any variants which should be skipped, in ascending numeric order.
 These are often set as a result of previous findVariant() calls.

 Again for example, assume that for #2 above the string "foo" was supplied, and for #4 the number 4 was supplied.

 In the platform/ directory, there will be:

-  *) a foo_test.cpp file, which should include "curvariant.h" and
+  - a foo_test.cpp file, which should `#include "curvariant.h"` and
     then have some code to test the variant (static_assert() may or may not be helpful here),
-  *) foo_variant1.h, foo_variant2.h, and foo_variant3.h, each of
+  - foo_variant1.h, foo_variant2.h, and foo_variant3.h, each of
     which should contain a different possible way to implement the same functionality, and very likely
-  *) foo_fallback.h, which should contain a compiler-agnostic way of
-     implementing the feature.
+  - foo_fallback.h, which should contain a compiler-agnostic way of implementing the feature.
 As explained above, this could simply be some form of "do nothing", or it could be a small utility function (see "bswap_fallback.h" for a good example of this).
-However, if the feature is so critical to compilation that some compiler-specific implementation is _absolutely
-     required_ and no generic implementation is possible, then this fallback file won't exist.
+However, if the feature is so critical to compilation that some compiler-specific implementation is _absolutely required_ and no generic implementation is possible, then this fallback file won't exist.
 That should be very rare, though.

 Since we use try_compile(), the foo_test.cpp file needs to go through the link step also, which means it needs to be a complete program